Ola-Daniel/blog/content/blog/Automate-Git-repository-backup-with-Github-and-Azure-devops/index.md

     destinationGitRepositoryPersonalAccessToken: $(AzureDevopsPAT)
     destinationVerifySSLCertificate: true

-using the imput parameters, we would need to specify the source and destination repositories. once completed, we will push our pipeline code to azure devops repos.
+using the input parameters, we would need to specify the source and destination repositories. once completed, we will push our pipeline code to azure devops repos.

 Note: remember to specify the source repo url i.e "https://github.com/Ola-Daniel/learn-golang-with-test.git" and the destination repo such as "https://dev.azure.com/danielolaolorun/testproject/_git/Repo-backup" without the ".git"